 - Cancel Edit Constraint.
 This exits the constraint editor without saving any changes and returns to the main Constraints tab. - Check OCL Syntax.
-This button invokes a full syntax check of the OCL written in the editor.
-If the syntax is valid, the constraint is saved, and control returns to the main Constraints tab.
-If the syntax is not valid, a dialog box explains the problem.
+This button invokes a full syntax check of the OCL written in the editeditor.
+It is also available in the main Constraints tab and is discussed in detail there (see Section 13.7, "Constraints Tab").